 Reiki is not massage or manipulation of the body.
-You are always fully clothed during a Reiki session, with the Reiki practitioner placing their hands sequentially over your head and areas of your body.
+You are always fully clothed during a session.
+The practitioner places their hands sequentially over your head and areas of your body.
 This is the most common approach.

-Rather than go into any further detail here, you may wish to learn more (or find a Reiki practitioner near you) by clicking on the link to the Reiki Australia website.
+Rather than go into any further detail here, you may wish to learn more (or find a Reiki practitioner near you) by visiting the Reiki Australia website.

 What does Reiki have to do with men’s health?

-It is often said that we need to take care of our physical, mental, emotional and spiritual wellbeing, and I also believe this.
+We need to take care of our physical, mental, emotional and spiritual wellbeing.

 The spiritual aspect of our being can mean different things to different people.
-It may mean spending time in the bush, on the beach, belonging to a religious group, walking, running or meditating to still your mind and find the spirit within (getting into your zone of peace and calm).
+It may mean spending time in the bush or on the beach.
+It might mean belonging to a religious group, or meditating to still your mind and find the spirit within.

 The more you look after your spiritual needs, the more of that centred, focused feeling you can bring into your everyday life.

-My Reiki path began back in 1985, with my initial Reiki instruction with Beth Gray, from the USA.
+My Reiki path began back in 1985, when I had my initial instruction with Beth Gray, from the USA.
 In the mid 1990s, I completed my Reiki teacher training with Ginny Bydder in Albury-Wodonga.